Panasonic LF1 vs LX5

 It is notable that the LF1 offers wifi support, while the LX5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The LF1 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the LX5 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the LX5 was succeeded by the Panasonic LX7.
+Both the LF1 and the LX5 have been discontinued, but can regularly be found used on ebay.
+The LX5 was replaced by the Panasonic LX7, while the LF1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So what is the bottom line?
 Is the Panasonic LF1 better than the Panasonic LX5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.